Shelby Bryan

-John Shelby Bryan (born March 21, 1946) is an American telecommunications pioneer, futurist, business executive, entrepreneur, and venture capitalist.
+John Shelby Bryan (born March 21, 1946) is an American telecommunications pioneer, business executive, and venture capitalist.
+He is best known for being the ex-husband of Vogue editor-in-chief Anna Wintour.

 Early life

 Bryan was born in Houston, Texas, on March 21, 1946.
 He attended Mirabeau B. Lamar High School in Houston where he excelled in football and boxing.
-Bryan received from the University of Texas a B.A. in 1968 and a J.D. degree, graduating Phi Delta Phi in 1970.
+Bryan received from the University of Texas at Austin a B.A. in 1968 and a J.D. degree, graduating Phi Delta Phi in 1970.
 He was one of two law graduates in the United States chosen to work in Washington, DC for Ralph Nader, focusing on the passage of the Clean Water Act.
 In 1973, Bryan received an MBA from Harvard Business School.